Nasfame/hive/docs/ARCHITECTURE.md

 You can now set up multiple resource providers (RPs), e.g. with GPUs.
 Make sure you mint each one a separate key, e.g. with metamask and the faucet.
 RPs will need `bacalhau` and `resource-provider{,-gpu}`.

-### running the saas layer

-To run the saas layer in production it's important to use another machine than the solver so the saas api can speak to the solver using it's public http(s) endpoint.

-To run the various services there are a few options:

-* use the `docker-compose.yaml` file but change some values
-* run the various services using another tool like k8s (they are all docker based services)
-* run the various services using systemd

-We have left this choice to the reader as it depends on the environment you are deploying to.

 ## troubleshooting